paymennt/docs/community/10-funds-and-payments/index.md

 Our mobile app's dashboard offers a convenient overview of your sales and account balance, providing quick access to vital statistics.

 For detailed finance information, simply navigate to:

 "My Account -> Finance ->" and select the type of finance details you require.

 :::note Before You Start

-You need to have an “Owner” or “Company” user account to view and manage all finance-related settings (Except Dispute management)
+You need to have an “Owner” or “Company” user account to view and manage all finance-related settings (Except Dispute management).

 :::